To His Coy Mistress: Allusions in other works

 The same line appears in full in the opening minutes of Michael Powell and Emeric Pressburger's A Matter of Life and Death (1946), spoken by the protagonist, pilot and poet Peter Carter: 'But at my back I always hear / Time's wingéd chariot hurrying near; And yonder all before us lie / Deserts of vast eternity.
 Andy Marvell, What a marvel'.

 Primo Levi roughly quotes Marvell in his 1983 poem "The Mouse," which describes the artistic and existential pressures of the awareness that time is finite.
 He expresses annoyance at the sentiment to seize the day, stating, "And at my back it seems to hear / Some winged curved chariot hurrying near. / What impudence!
 What conceit! / I really was fed up."

 The line "A fine and private place, but none, I think, do there embrace" appears in Stephen King's novel Pet Sematary.

 One of the Flavia de Luce novels by Alan Bradley is titled “the Grave’s a Fine and Private Place”.

 The line "My vegetable love should grow / Vaster than empires, and more slow" is quoted by William S. Burroughs in the last entry of his diary (July 29, 1997).
+It is also used as the lyrics in the first track of the 2024 film Queer, based on the book by Burroughs; the song was composed by Trent Reznor, Atticus Ross, and Caetano Veloso.

+The song "Am I alone and unobserved?" in the Gilbert and Sullivan operetta Patience contains the line, "If he's content with a vegetable love that would certainly not suit me..." in reference to the aesthete protagonist affecting to prefer the company of flowers to that of women.